 MYTH #6: A great copyeditor or line editor will have passed an online copyediting test administered by an online editors’ site.

-REALITY: I've always found that the best freelance copyeditors (light line editors) are so busy juggling all the work that comes their way that often can’t be bothered proving themselves to every editorial mill by taking yet another copyediting test.
-When I have a client looking for a terrific freelance copyeditor (or proofreader, for that matter), I recommend the experienced professionals at http://www.the-efa.org (the Editorial Freelancers Association).
-That way, they can look at a list of books the copyeditor has worked on and get a sense of whether that professional is the right one for the project, based on his or her previous experience.
+REALITY: I've always found that the best freelance copyeditors (light line editors) are so busy juggling all the work that comes their way that they can’t be bothered proving themselves to every editorial mill by taking yet another copyediting test.
+When I have a client looking for a terrific freelance copyeditor (or proofreader, for that matter), I recommend a trusted professional I've worked with or I simply send the client to check out the experienced professionals at http://www.the-efa.org (the Editorial Freelancers Association).
+That way, the client can look at a list of books a copyeditor has worked on and get a sense of whether that professional is the right one for the project, based on his or her previous experience.

-MYTH #7: You can always find a terrific freelance editor of any type last minute because there are so many of them out there.
+MYTH #7: You can always find a terrific freelance editor of any type at the last minute because there are so many of them out there.